Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ---

-## 4. In-Context Learning as Constraint Injection
+## 4. In-context learning as constraint injection

-### 4.1 The Mechanism of In-Context Learning
+### 4.1 The mechanism of in-context learning

 In-context learning (ICL) allows LLMs to adapt at inference time using examples in the prompt.
 From our framework: